NOTE: This is an older recipe, of which I cannot retrace when I originally posted it before the hack of my old domain name.

 - 1/2 small onion roughly chopped

 - 3-4 chilies seeds and pith removed if you prefer less heat

 - 1 T - 15 gr fresh thyme or 1/2 tsp dried

 - juice of 1 lime

-- 2 tbsp / 30 ml vegetable oil I use sunflower but any neutral oil will work
+- 2 T - 30 ml neutral oil I use sunflower

-- 8 pieces chicken SERIOUSLY: bone in, skin on - I like thighs
+- 8 pieces chicken SERIOUSLY: bone in, skin on - I'm a thigh girl myself

 The evening before

 - Place all the ingredients, except the chicken in a food processor and blend to a rough paste.
 If you want less heat be sure to deseed the chilies and remove any pith beforehand.